{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: BENCHMARK

 \subsection{Challenges of $\lambda$ Tasks}

+\textbf{Data Efficiency in MoMa.} We define data efficiency as the ability to achieve relatively strong performance with minimal robot demonstrations, where each trajectory consists of a sequence of robot observations, states, and actions at every timestep.
+Non-end-to-end systems are still considered within our definition of data efficiency.
+For example, modular methods that integrate off-the-shelf Vision-Language Models (VLMs), which are not trained on robot demonstrations, are not excluded on this basis.
+Unlike large MoMa datasets such as RT-1~\cite{rt1}, $\lambda$ is designed to test the data efficiency of learning-based models, done in Section~\ref{sec:eval}, by offering a dataset of manageable size, as shown in Table~\ref{tab:splits}.

-\textbf{Data Efficiency in MoMa.} $\lambda$ is designed to test the data efficiency of learning-based models by offering a dataset of moderate size, deliberately curated to strike a balance between realism and practicality.
-While recent data-efficient tabletop manipulation models~\cite{gem, seil, diffusionpolicy, transporter} often rely on double-digit demonstrations, we provide a few hundred demonstrations, recognizing the increased complexity of MoMa.
-MoMa encompasses not only higher-dimensional observation and action spaces but also significantly larger and more varied task spaces.
-This deliberate dataset size ensures sufficient diversity for learning while maintaining a manageable scale that avoids the excessive computational and collection costs of unrealistically large datasets.
+While previous tabletop manipulation methods depended on thousands of demonstrations~\cite{vima}, recent models~\cite{gem, diffusionpolicy, transporter} are more data efficient, requiring only tens of demonstrations.
+In a similar direction, recognizing the increased complexity of MoMa, we provide hundreds of demonstrations for model development and benchmarking.
+This deliberate size balances diversity for learning with a manageable scale while also challenging models to be more data efficient in out-of-distribution generalization, avoiding the excessive resource costs of unrealistically large datasets.

-\textbf{Complex Spaces.} The inclusion of MoMa tasks introduces significant complexity due to the interplay of action, observation, state, and task spaces.
-Unlike fixed single-arm setups, MoMa requires navigating and interacting within dynamic three-dimensional environments, often spanning multiple rooms or floors.
-This necessitates the seamless integration of high-level planning and low-level motion control, creating challenges for robotic models to operate effectively.
-For example, consider a household task where the agent must navigate to a dining table, pick up a plate, and transport it to a countertop in another room.
-Even in this straightforward pick-and-place task, the complexity of the action, state, and observation spaces introduces substantial variability.
-The agent might approach the table from different directions, choose from various grasping points on the plate, or follow alternative routes to the destination.
-This multi-modal nature means that the same task can be solved in multiple ways, further increasing the demands on models to generalize across diverse strategies and environmental configurations.
-Moreover, the complexity of these integrated spaces enables a broader range of tasks, from transporting objects across floors to rearranging items in dynamic environments.
-For our benchmark, we focus on pick-and-place tasks, as they represent a significant portion of daily activities and provide a foundational challenge for MoMa models to address.
+\textbf{Long Horizon Tasks in Complex Spaces.} MoMa tasks introduce significant complexity by involving larger and more intricate action, observation, state, and task spaces compared to tabletop manipulation.
+Operating in environments that span multiple rooms and floors (Figure~\ref{fig:main_splash}), these tasks require the integration of high-level planning with low-level motion control.
+For example, a robot may need to navigate to a dining table, pick up a plate, and transport it to a countertop in another room.
+Even in this seemingly straightforward pick-and-place scenario, the nature of the task manifests in various approaches—the robot might approach the table from different angles, select from multiple grasping points on the plate~\cite{handeyecoord}, or choose among several routes to the destination.